grattan/macrodashboard/README.md

 The ‘R’ folder of this repo contains:

 -   files beginning with `viz_`.
-These take a dataframe as input and return a ggplot2 plot as output.
+These take a dataframe as input and return a ggplot2 plot.
 There is one function per file.
 -   `dash_app.R`.
 This contains the server-side code for the Shiny app.
 -   `dash_ui.R`.
 This contains the UI code for the Shiny app.
 -   `globals.R`.
 This file defines global variables, to prevent warnings